By Tim Lambert

 The Romans were usually tolerant of religion but they destroyed the Druids.
 The Druids had great political and social influence.
 The Romans probably saw them as a threat.

 However, although the Druid priesthood was abolished the Celtic people continued to worship their traditional gods and goddesses.
-The Romans introduced their own gods but they were often very similar to the Celtic ones.
-In fact, they were so similar temples were often dedicated to both the Celtic god and the Roman equivalent.
+The Romans introduced their gods but they were often very similar to the Celtic ones.
+They were so similar temples were often dedicated to both the Celtic god and the Roman equivalent.

 By the second century, there were Christians in Roman Britain.
 The Romans persecuted Christians but we only the names of three Christian martyrs.
 St Alban was martyred at a Roman town called Verulamium.
 (Later in history another town was built by it and named St Albans).
 We also know the names of Aaron and Julius but little else about them.
 The persecution of Christians ended in 312 when Constantine converted to the new faith.